 A trip with Steve Gosling is always fun.
-Whether a group workshop or a one to one he is one of the most client focussed professionals I have met.
-He doesn’t spend time taking his own photos on a trip except to halp make a point.
-He tends to ask questions about what the location is saying or suggesting - something I really struggled with to start with.
+Whether at a group workshop or a one to one he is one of the most client focussed professionals I have met.
+He doesn’t spend time taking his own photos on a trip except to help make a point.
+He tends to ask questions about what the location is saying or suggesting - something I really struggled with initially.
 I think the best mentors have a knack of asking the right question at the right time and Steve has this gift.
 He has a great sense of humour and takes in good heart the ribbing that centres on his frequent use of monochrome, square images; ribbing that normally comes from those who make highly saturated colour images and Steve always has a sharp response.

-It was in Glecoe where Peter Cox first showed me a technical camera and this led to research on my part and eventual purchase.
+It was in Glencoe where Peter Cox first showed me a technical camera and this led to research on my part and eventual purchase.
 I read and re-read learned articles on the theory, geometry and even trigonometry on tilting and shifting lenses.
 I also looked at apps that aimed to simplify the process but it was on a later trip with Peter that he explained a simple formula that works and then spent a couple of hours with me as we worked through a specific example.
 Peter has also used Kickstarter to fund two books of his photography: “The Irish Light” and “Atlantic Light”.
 Peter is based in Killarney where he has his own gallery.

 In 2011, I joined a Kevin Raber trip to the South Island of New Zealand where I first met Christian Fletcher who has become one of the leading landscape photographers in Australia.
 He is another person who is very client focused and willing to share his knowledge and experience and in particular his deep understanding of Photoshop tools and techniques.
 For people based in Europe, Australia is a long way to go and Christian seems now to be running fewer tours than in the past and to be doing different and more personal work.
 One day I hope to visit his gallery in Dunsborough, West Australia and see his images on display.